privacy-tech-lab/gpc-web-crawler/README.md

    If you receive the error `WebDriverError: Process unexpectedly closed with status 0`, update Firefox Nightly to the latest version.

 9. To check the analysis results, open a browser and navigate to <http://localhost:8080/analysis>.
+Ports may be different depending on your local server setup.
+So, you would ned to adjust the URL or your configuration accordingly.

 10. If you modify the analysis extension, you should test it to make sure it still works properly.
 Some guidelines can be found in the [Wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Testing-the-OptMeowt-Analysis-Extension).